 Once you have your questions and response scale, the last step is to implement your survey and start collecting data.

-To display a Likert scale survey on your website, you can use Getsitecontrol survey form builder.
+To display a Likert scale survey on your website, you can use Getsitecontrol survey popup builder.
 It allows you to create any type of survey including multi-page forms with open-ended questions and email capture fields.

 Here is how to build a Likert-type scale in Getsitecontrol in four steps: